ManasMalla/learning-kotlin/basics/math/README.md

 - [DigitDivision.kt](OrderReciept.kt) - A simple program to find out the number of digits in a number which exactly divide a given number.
   [(Link to problem)](https://www.geeksforgeeks.org/problems/count-digits5716/1)

+- [ReverseNumber.kt](ReverseNumber.kt) - A simple program in Kotlin to reverse a given number using while loops and place value system.[(Link to problem)](https://leetcode.com/problems/reverse-integer/)